 “Where there is a will, there is a way” – Leaving your Osteoporosis legacy

 The Irish Osteoporosis Society is committed to raising awareness of Osteoporosis and to supporting people with or at risk of the disease.
-As a member of the Society or a beneficiary of our services, or someone who has been made aware of the disease you will know about the breath of our work.
-Much of the success of the Charity has been thanks to the dedication and efforts of our staff, IOS members and IOS Board Members.
+As a member of the Society or a beneficiary of our services, or someone who has been made aware of the disease you will know about the depth of our work.
+Much of the success of the Charity has been thanks to the dedication and efforts of our staff, IOS members, and IOS Board Members and support of our sponsors.

 By leaving a legacy to the Irish Osteoporosis Society you can help change the lives of people with Osteoporosis for years to come.